 The Travel and Tourism industry is one that is continually developing.
 The Travel and Tourism certificate has a travel counselor/agent focus.
 Emphasis is placed on cultural geography, cruise and tour sales, ecotourism, and marketing and sales.

-This program is offered online; some course are offered in the evening.
+This program is financial aid eligible.
+This program is offered online; some courses are offered in the evening.